m3dev/kannon/README.md

 - A script to start task pipeline on master job.
 - A script for child jobs to run assigned tasks.

-Easy and self-contained qucik starter will be available soon!
+Easy and self-contained quick starter will be available soon!

 ## A script to run job on master job
 Required to: